Predictive analytics is the study of data to predict and subsequently optimise management decisions.

 - projects incorporating the use of research methods and techniques will be undertaken to demonstrate advanced knowledge and professional skills at the postgraduate level.

-What jobs can the Master of Predictive Analytics lead to?
+What jobs can the Predictive Analytics lead to?

 This course will help you become a: